wp-plugins/clicface-trombi/readme.txt

 Screenshots are available on the [Clicface Trombi plugin website](http://www.clicface.com/screenshots).

 == Changelog ==
+= 1.03 =
+* Adding the choice to open the staff person's details in the same window, a new window or a lightbox
+* Adding an option to add a link to the previous page on the staff person's detail page
+* Adding an option to move the page to the content on each employee's page
+* Improving the setting page

 = 1.02 =
 * Adding grid display with custom colors
 * Adding lines between employees for better readability (list display)

 = 1.01 =
 * Initial import

+== Upgrade Notice ==
+= 1.03 =
+Please revalidate all the settings in the Clicface Trombi tab of the Admin Section to take into account all new settings.